The best hotels in Pattaya

 The catch is isolation.
 There's no baht bus network, no Walking Street, and the nearest major shopping is back toward the city.
 It suits couples and people who genuinely want to disconnect.
 If you need activity or nightlife on tap, stay in Pattaya.
 But if you've done Pattaya before and want something slower, Rayong earns the detour.

-Pattaya's best neighborhoods
+Pattaya's best hotel regions

 North Pattaya Beach is where we'd put most travelers first: cleaner water, better hotels, and you're not fighting drunk tourists on the footpath at 2am.
 Jomtien is the quieter, family-friendlier alternative if you want actual beach time without the circus.